-Full Name (Abbreviation in bracket) Reference in this Report 20.
-First Agreement on Trade Negotiations among Developing Bangkok Agreement Member Countries of the Economic and Social Commission for Asia and the Pacific (Bangkok Agreement) 21.
-Framework Agreement on Comprehensive Economic ASEAN - China Co-Operation between the Association of South East Asian Agreement Nations and the People's Republic of China 22.
-Free Trade Agreement between the Government of Korea and Korea - Singapore FTA the Government of the Republic of Singapore 23.
-Agreement on the Common Effective Preferential Tariff Scheme ASEAN for the ASEAN Free Trade Area (AFTA) 24.
+Full Name (Abbreviation in bracket) Reference in this Report 12.
+EURO-MEDITERRANEAN AGREEMENT establishing an association between the European Communities and their Member States, of the one part, and the Kingdom of Morocco, of the other part EC-Morocco FTA 13.
+EUROPE AGREEMENT establishing an association between the European Communities and their Member States, of the one part, and the Republic of Lithuania, of the other part Europe Agreement 14.
+Partnership Agreement between the Members of the African, Caribbean and Pacific Group of States of the One Part, and the European Community and Its Member States, of the Other Part, Signed in Cotonou on June 23, 2000 Cotonou Agreement 15.
+Convention Establishing the European Free Trade Association (Annex to the Agreement Amending the Convention Establishing the European Free Trade Association) (EFTA) 16.
+Agreement on Free Trade between the Government of the Republic of Kyrgyzstan and the Government of the Russian Federation Russia - Kyrgyzstan FTA 17.
+Central European Free Trade Agreement (CEFTA) CEFTA 18.
+The United Economic Agreement between the Countries the Gulf Cooperation Council (GCC) GCC 19.
+Agreement on South Asian Free Trade Area (SAFTA) SAARC 20.
+First Agreement on Trade Negotiations among Developing Member Countries of the Economic and Social Commission for Asia and the Pacific (Bangkok Agreement) Bangkok Agreement 21.
+Framework Agreement on Comprehensive Economic Co-Operation between the Association of South East Asian Nations and the People's Republic of China ASEAN - China Agreement 22.
+Free Trade Agreement between the Government of Korea and the Government of the Republic of Singapore Korea - Singapore FTA 23.
+Agreement on the Common Effective Preferential Tariff Scheme for the ASEAN Free Trade Area (AFTA) ASEAN 24.
 Singapore-Australia Free Trade Agreement (SAFTA) Australia - Singapore FTA 25.
 Thailand-New Zealand Closer Economic Partnership Agreement Thailand - New Zealand FTA 26.
-Australia New Zealand Closer Economic Relations Trade ANZCERTA Agreement (ANZCERTA) 27.
-South Pacific Regional Trade and Economic Cooperation SPARTECA Agreement (SPARTECA) 28.
+Australia New Zealand Closer Economic Relations Trade Agreement (ANZCERTA) ANZCERTA 27.
+South Pacific Regional Trade and Economic Cooperation Agreement (SPARTECA) SPARTECA 28.
 East African Community Free Trade Agreement EAC

-[BIT]
+[IIA]